BoningtonChen/ip_sniffer/README.md

 ## Get Started

-You can use `git clone https://github.com/BoningtonChen/ip_sniffer` to clone the repository on GitHub.
+You can use `git clone https://github.com/BoningtonChen/ip_sniffer` to clone the repository on GitHub, or use `git clone https://gitee.com/bonington/ip_sniffer` on Gitee.

 ## LICENSE